calvinmetcalf/leaflet-ajax/README.md

 If you want to use `eval` to parse JSON in older browsers you need to pass an option `evil` set to something truthy.

+If you want to be able to load stuff from the file system (with appropriate custom flags set) set local to true.

 Gives off three events `data:loading`, `data:progress` and `data:loaded`.

 - `data:loading` fires before we start downloading things, note if the constructor is given a url it won't wait to be added to the map